Boy Scout Troop 413

 Our troop will have some money available for financial aid for summer camp.
 It is expected that the scout will participate in troop fundraisers and the family will contribute.
 See the Scoutmaster or the Troop Committee Chairman to request aid.

-We expect to have three fundraisers this year: the popcorn fundraiser, a car wash and the Scout Parent’s pancake breakfast in May.
+We expect to have two fundraisers this year: a car wash and the Scout Parent’s pancake breakfast in May.
 Scouts will sell tickets for the car wash and the scout will earn 100% of his sales towards summer camp.
 The pancake breakfast tickets help the troop and Scout Parents.
 Note that fundraiser monies must be used in the year earned and cannot be “cashed out” if a scout leaves the troop.
 Fundraiser money is primarily meant to offset the cost of summer camp.
-Scouts not going to summer camp can request fundraiser money back at the end of the Scout year to reimburse for trip expenses.

 Driving to Trips